arunkumarbhattar/CheckedC_with_RLBox/hello-world-noop-checkedc/README.md

 *****************Purely Called from Library 1
 Called from Lib1 implementation
 Adding...
 3+4 = 7
+The string * Printing this from main.cpp!
+ * has been loaded to sandbox memory @ address 0x7fffffffdeb0
->Lib1 prints: hey, whats up!
+>Lib1 prints: Printing this from main.cpp!

-*****************Purely Called from Library 2
+*****************Purely Called from Library 2 Lib::call_cb function pointer address: 0x40b560
-Length of the string is: 20,  and the string is: Extreme Performance
+Length of the string is: 44,  and the string is: Callback printing this string from library2

 ```